hubmapconsortium/aws-api-gateway/README.md

 zip -r python.zip python
 ```

-Next, in AWS console create a new layer in AWS Lambda and upload this zip archive with selecting x86_64 architecture and Python3.9 runtime (the dependencies are installed under Python3.9.2 on my local), and then add this custom layer to each of the authorizer lambda functions.
+Next, in AWS console create a new layer in AWS Lambda and upload this zip archive with selecting `x86_64 architecture` and `Python3.9` runtime (the dependencies are installed under Python3.9.2 on my local), and then add this custom layer to each of the authorizer lambda functions.

+When the dependencies get updated, recreate the .zip archive and upload to the AWS lambda layer as a new version.
+Will also need to specify this new layer version for each lambda function that uses it.

 ## Custom 401 and 403 response template